blooop/rockervsc/README.md

 ### Deprecated Method:

-Globally install via pip, but this is not really reccomended
+Globally install via pip, but this is not really recommended

 ```
 pip install rockervsc